How to Fix iMessage

 Step-2 Summary: Network BSD names should be 'en0', 'en1' ... etc sequentially with no gaps.

-Important: Try to keep the number of times you change the OSX S/N to an absolute minimum as Apple can detect the change against your devices UUID and can block your device's UUID against your AppleID (See Part-2 of the guide for more details on this, you can override your SystemId (UUID) by means of the SId Bug fix).
-While resolving some iMessage issues like BCD names and fixing ID's i recommend going off line that way you avoid Apple's servers detecting any changes which could be flagged as a miss-match.
+Important: Try to keep the number of times you change the OSX S/N to an absolute minimum as Apple will detect the change against your devices UUID, if done too many times Apple will block your device's UUID against your AppleID (See Part-2 of the guide for more details on this, you can override your SystemId (UUID) by means of the SId Bug fix).
+While resolving some iMessage issues like BCD names and fixing ID's I recommend going off line that way you avoid Apple's servers detecting any changes which could be flagged as a miss-matches.

-You should be aware that your S/N will change automatically if you alter the OSX System Type ID (eg form MAC Pro 3,1 to iMac 14,1) using Chameleon Wizard.
-The System Typeis also defined by the first two digits of the S/N and can be either 'CK' or 'CO'.
-When you use one of Chameleon Wizards pre-made SMBIOS's it will atomically change the first two digits of your S/N to the required 2 digit code.
+If using Chameleon Wizard or the 'Magic Wand' in Clover Configurator then you should be aware that your S/N will change automatically when you select a pre-made SMBIOS.
+The System Type is also defined in-part by the first two digits of the S/N which can be either 'CK' or 'CO'.
+When you use a pre-made SMBIOS's the first two digits of your S/N will be set to the required 2 digit code.

-I suspect that some users are manually editing the System Type in SMBIOS without changing the S/N if necessary, thus causing another form of S/N - UUID miss-match.
+I suspect that some users are manually editing the SMBIOS.plist (or Clover's config.plist) and changing the System Type without changing the S/N if necessary, thus causing a S/N - System-Type miss-match.

 - If using CPU earlier than Sandy Bridge use Mac Pro 3,1 <-- 11 Digit S/N ?